laudspeaker/laudspeaker/README.md

 </p>

-## Laudspeaker - Open Source alternative to Braze / Iterable / One Signal / Customer Io.
-Easily Create Messaging Workflows
+## Laudspeaker - Open Source omni-channel customer messaging.
+Alternative to Braze / Iterable / One Signal / Customer Io
-* Send product or event-triggered emails, slack and more to your customers and users at scale
+* Send product or event-triggered emails, sms and more to your customers and users at scale
 * Build complex messaging workflows the whole team can understand in a visual tool
 * Deploy and run on your own infrastructure to keep control of your data.